DushyantRajpurohit/Handwritten-Digit-Recognizer/README.md

 | Input Digit | Prediction | Confidence |
 | ----------- | ---------- | ---------- |
 | 5       | 5          | 0.998      |

 ---

+# Insights & Real-World Applications**

+* **Model Performance**
+  * The CNN achieved a test accuracy of 99.30%, which is excellent for the MNIST dataset.
+  * The confusion matrix shows the model performs very well across all digits, with minimal misclassifications.
+Most errors occur between visually similar digits like 4 & 9 or 3 & 5.

+* **Practical Applications**
+  * Banking & Finance-Automating cheque processing by recognizing handwritten amounts.
+  * Postal Services-Reading handwritten postal codes for mail sorting.
+  * Education-Digitizing handwritten exam papers for automatic grading systems.
+  * Accessibility-Helping visually impaired users interact with handwritten content via OCR.

+* **Key Takeaways**
+  * Data Augmentation (rotation, shift, zoom) improved generalization and reduced overfitting.
+  * Batch Normalization stabilized training, leading to faster convergence.
+  * Dropout Layers reduced overfitting by forcing the network to learn robust features.
+  * The modular project structure (separate scripts for data loading, training, and evaluation) ensures maintainability and scalability.
+  * The trained CNN model was successfully integrated into a Streamlit application, enabling users to draw digits on a canvas and instantly see predictions.

+---